Umuzi-org/salary/assignment2.md

 5. Calculate the expected salary for someone with 80 years’ work experience.
 Are there any problems with this prediction?
 If so, what are they?
 6. We have only looked at the number of years an employee has worked.
 What other employee characteristics might influence their salary?

 Now fit your model to your test set.
+DO NOT BUILD A NEW MODEL ON THE TEST SET!
+Simply use your existing, model, to predict salaries in the test set.

 7. How does your model compare when running it on the test set - what is the difference in the Root Mean Square Error (RMSE) between the training and test sets?